milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 For additional regional disclosures for residents of certain U.S. states, including California, please review our State Privacy Disclosures
 - opens in new window or tab
  page.
-For additional disclosures for specific regions or countries, including Brazil, please review our Regional Privacy Disclosures
+For additional disclosures for specific regions or countries, including Brazil and mainland of People's Republic of China, please review our Regional Privacy Disclosures
 - opens in new window or tab
  page.